 On November 14, 2007, the Governor and the Seminole Tribe of Florida executed a gaming agreement which was subsequently invalidated by the Florida Supreme Court.
 On August 28, 2009 and August 31, 2009 the Governor and the Tribe executed another agreement which was sent to the President and the Speaker but not ratified or approved by the Legislature.
 On April 7, 2010 the Governor and the Tribe executed another agreemently ratified by the Legislature (Chapter 2010-29, Laws of Florida), and approved by the United States Secretary of the Interior.
 The compact allows play of covered games in seven Seminole tribal gaming facilities.
 Covered games include slot machines at all seven facilities and banked card games at five of the seven facilities.
 Expressly excluded are roulette, craps, roulette-style games and craps-style games.
-The Tribe is granted exclusive rights to offer the covered games.
-The compact has a term of 20 years, with the exception that the authorization to offer banked card games lasts only five years.
+The Tribe is granted exclusive rights to offer the covered games lasts only five years.
+When banked card game authorization ceases in fiscal year 2015-16, the state will no longer receive revenue from the Tribe's facilities in Broward County.

-During the initial period (the first 24 months of the agreement), the Tribe agrees to pay the State \$12.5 million per month.
-Beginning with the 25th month, Revenue Share will be calculated as follows: 12% of the first \$2.0 billion in Net Win, 15% of Net Win between \$2.0 billion and \$3.0 billion, 17.5% of Net Win between \$3.0 billion and \$3.5 billion, 20% of Net Win between \$3.5 billion and \$4.0 billion, 22.5% of Net Win between \$4.0 billion and \$4.5 billion, and 25% of Net Win in excess of \$4.5 billion.
+During the initial period (the first 24 months of the agreement), the Tribe agreed to pay the State \$12.5 million per month.
+Beginning with the 25th month, Revenue Share calculation is as follows: 12% of the first \$2.0 billion in Net Win, 15% of Net Win between \$2.0 billion and \$3.0 billion, 17.5% of Net Win between \$3.0 billion and \$3.5 billion, 20% of Net Win between \$3.5 billion and \$4.0 billion, 22.5% of Net Win between \$4.0 billion and \$4.5 billion, and 25% of Net Win in excess of \$4.5 billion.
 There are guaranteed minimum payments of \$233 million for the 25th through 36th months and the 37th through 48th months, and \$234 million for the 49th through 60th months.
-The Tribe will also pay an annual oversight payment of no more than \$250,000, indexed for inflation.
+The Tribe also pays an annual oversight payment of no more than \$250,000, indexed for inflation.